genevievelyons/covid-19-simulation/README.md

 ![](./Visualizations/experiment_results/result-ss-mpi-3.png)

 We see an increasing speed-up that, expectedly, does not meet the theoretical expectation.
-There is increase I/O cost as we scale up accross more nodes and cores.
+There is increase I/O cost as we scale up across more nodes and cores.
 This is because we must transmit the data between processes.
 We observed over 6-times speed-up over 8 cores.
-However, it's notable that because there is no communication/synchronization within each task the speed-up plot is lienar and not flattening off as we would expect in a non-embarassingly parallel MPI implementation.
+However, it's notable that because there is no communication/synchronization within each task the speed-up plot is linear and not flattening off as we would expect in a non-embarrassingly parallel MPI implementation.

 #### Hybrid